PAS Component Availability During Backup

 The Routing API remains available during backup.
 However, you cannot perform write operations using the Routing API because the routing database is locked.
 All read operations offered by the Routing API remain available.

 The BBR SDK backup script for the Routing API backs up its database, which contains router groups, routes, and internal implementation information.

-The Usage Service is unavailable during backup.
+The Usage service is unavailable during backup.
 You cannot access the API as described in Monitoring App, Task, and Service Instance Usage.
 Additionally, you cannot view usage and accounting reports as described in Monitoring Instance Usage with Apps Manager.

-The backup process for Usage service is:
+The following table describes the backup process for Usage service:

 |1: Pre-backup lock||The Usage service apps in the

-|2: Backup||The BBR SDK backup script runs to backup the Usage service database.|
+|2: Backup||The BBR SDK backup script runs to back up the Usage service database.|

 |3: Post-backup unlock||The Usage service apps in the

 Note: The Usage service runs as a set of PAS apps in the

 The App Autoscaler service is unavailable during backup.
 You cannot access the UI or API.
 For any apps configured to use the App Autoscaler, the service does not scale these apps during backup.